European Professional Card - Applying for issuance

 Temporary or permanent professional practice in the EU/EEA

-You can use the EPC procedure if you wish to pursue your profession temporarily or permanently in another EU or EEA country.
+You can use the EPC procedure if you want to temporarily or permanently pursue your profession in another EU or EEA country.

 The EPC procedure can currently only be used for the following professions: